01/21-05/05 Tuesday and Thursday 01:15 PM - 02:40 PM, EB R15

 Course slides will be posted in the myCourses system immediately after each lecture.

 All assignments, which will be posted on the myCourses system, should be done individually.
 No assignment will be accepted after 48 hours from the deadline.
-Late assignments will be penalized 10% per day.
+Late submissions will be penalized 10% per day.

 All students should follow Student Academic Honesty Code. (if you have not already read it, please read it carefully).
 All forms of cheating will be treated with utmost seriousness.
-You may discuss the problems with other students, however, you must write your OWN codes and solutions.
-Discussing solutions to the problem is NOT acceptable.
-If you have any questions about whether an act of collaboration may be treated as academic dishonesty, please consult the instructor before you collaborate.
+You may discuss the problems with other students or use publicly available tools for your projects.
+However, you must write your OWN report.
+If you have any questions about whether a specific act may be treated as academic dishonesty, please consult the instructor before you collaborate.

 If you have a physical, psychological, or learning disability that may impact on your ability to carry out assigned course work, please contact the staff in the DSS.
 DSS will review your concerns and determine, with you, what accommodations are necessary and appropriate.
 All information and documentation of disability is confidential.